CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-2.md

 #### Hermit's Hill

 –=– Unless a card specifically states otherwise, to play any item at a site, the site must be untapped.
 To play a major item here, Hermit's Hill must be untapped –=–

+#### Hidden Knife

+–=– Hidden Knife is effectively an attack.
+As per the rule about attacks must be the first items declared in a chain of effects, Hidden Knife must be so played.
+Thus, if your opponent reveals an agent during your site phase and attacks with it, you must wait until after this attack to play Hidden Knife. –=–

 #### Hoarmurath of Dir